Skip to navigation Skip to content

 • payment for the provision of accommodation, food, clothing, etc.

-Customers receiving NSW Independent Living Allowance (ILA) are deemed to be independent and in supported care.
+Customers receiving NSW Independent Living Allowance (ILA) or After Care Allowance are deemed to be independent and in supported State care.
 See Rate of Youth Allowance (YA) when customer is in State care.

-Written evidence is required to confirm that the State or Territory welfare authority is providing support and the nature of that support.
+For YA written evidence is required to confirm that the State or Territory welfare authority is providing support and the nature of that support.
+If the letter confirming the young person is in State care does not confirm support provided or ceased, Request Documents in Process Direct after finalising the claim or reassessment.

 If the State or Territory: